norlab/LIS-546-SPR2021/content/data-packaging.md

 In the following section I will offer some in-depth description of two packaging standards that are used often in data curation: BagIT and Research Objects.

 ## BagIT
 BagIT comes from a phrase used in the early days of data engineering "Bag it and tag it" - meaning that data were supposed to be formatted, and described with standard metadata tags.
 BagIT grew out of a need for conducting digital preservation when operating systems like Windows, Mac, and Linux were much less compatible than they are today.
-Early digital curators needed a general standard where data could be uniformly described, structured within a self-describing container, and transferred across different operating systems (and their different file directories) reliably ^[For more history on BagIT see this LOC [blog post](https://blogs.loc.gov/thesignal/2019/04/bagit-at-the-library-of-congress/)]
+Early digital curators needed a general standard where data could be uniformly described, structured within a self-describing container, and transferred across different operating systems (and their different file directories) reliably.
+(For more history on BagIT see this LOC [blog post](https://blogs.loc.gov/thesignal/2019/04/bagit-at-the-library-of-congress/).)

 The BagIT standard outlines file naming conventions, so that each file in a package is easily interpretable; it provides a recommendation for how to create a manifest, so that all the files included in a package are accurately described; and, it provides a way to include checksums for each file that is contained in the "bag".